What do ND Filters do – In Depth Guide For Beginners

-In this tutorial, I’m going to give you a guide to ND filters in photography; what ND filters do, what ND filters to buy, what effects they create and so on.
+What do ND filters (also known as neutral density filters) do?
+In this tutorial, I’m going to give you a guide to ND filters and its use in ND filter photography; what ND filters do, what ND filters to buy, what effects they create and so on.
 I’ve also created an ND filters guide that you can download and keep.
 This will help you work out shutter speed times using our exposure calculator and advise on what ones to buy.
+If you’re thinking of buying or using ND filter for long exposure effects, then this tutorial is for you.
+There is also featured below an ND filter video guide.

 The Guide and Exposure Calculator can be found below.

+What do ND filters do?
 Free ND Filter Guide and Exposure Calculator

 Simply complete the form below and your guide will be attached to an email sent to you.
 Don't worry you can unsubscribe anytime.